 If you need to give negative feedback, it can be tempting to tiptoe around it.
 But your employees know when you’re avoiding an issue, and they will appreciate you being direct.
 This means addressing the matter upfront and not stalling for time.

 92% of employees agree that negative feedback, when delivered appropriately, is effective at improving performance, so there’s no need to worry about raising constructive criticism.
 An easy approach is simply to make it the first thing you speak about.

-2. Think about your tone
+2. Be tactful with your tone

 Think about the difference between these two phrases: